Cornrow Hairstyle Ideas to Try NowJanuary 23, 2023

 The duration of your cornrows depends on your hair, if you have extensions and your hair maintenance routine.
 On average though, they’ll last “one to three weeks,” says Kimble.

-To help them last longer, she recommends a shine spray, like L’Oréal Paris Advanced Haircare Nutri-Gloss Shine Mist and Kim Kimble Movie Set Mousse to keep them from getting frizzy.
+To help minimize frizz and keep your cornrows in longer, she recommends applying a shine spray, like L’Oréal Paris Advanced Haircare Nutri-Gloss Shine Mist and Kim Kimble Movie Set Mousse, before styling.